Ezzeldien-M-Abdalaziz/Ezzeldien-M-Abdalaziz/README.md

   About Me
 </h3>

-- :clock7:  I love learning web development.
+I love learning web development.

-- ♟️ : Competitive Chess Player
+Competitive Chess Player

-- :running_man: I enjoy playing sports and do so regularly.
+I enjoy playing sports and do so regularly.

-- :telescope: Seeking for knowledge & acquiring new skills.
+Seeking for knowledge & acquiring new skills.
   <br />
   <br />
   <br />